Death certificate corrections

 You have to say whether you want to go to the register office to witness the correction or if you are happy for it to be made in your absence.

 An application needs to be made at the local register office where the death registration is held.
-Please bring the completed form and documentary evidence to us at the register office, 45 Beavor Lane, Hammersmith, London W6 9AR from Monday to Friday between 9am and 4.30pm.
+Please email us, email@example.com so that we can arrange a suitable time for you to bring the completed form and documentary evidence to the Register Office, Clockwork Building, 45 Beavor Lane, Hammersmith, London W6 9AR from Monday to Friday between 9am and 4.30pm

 While you are here, we will check whether the correction can be completed locally or if it needs to be referred to GRO.
 If the correction needs to be sent to GRO we will photocopy and certify your documents so that you can keep your original documents.